backdrop-contrib/slick/README.txt

 With the help from the community:
 - https://www.drupal.org/node/2232779/committers
-- CHANGELOG.txt for helpful souls with their suggestions and reports.
+- CHANGELOG.txt for helpful souls with their patches, suggestions and reports.

 READ MORE